You need to enable JavaScript to run this app.

 Planning a trip abroad is always exciting, and Norway, with its stunning fjords, vibrant cities, and unique cultural heritage, promises a truly unforgettable experience.
 However, preparing for a journey to this Scandinavian gem goes beyond booking flights and accommodations.
 Norway has its own customs, climate quirks, and practical considerations that can significantly enhance or impact your travel experience.

 On this page, we’re delighted to share essential travel tips to ensure your Norway getaway goes smoothly.
 Discover advice on everything from what clothes to bring and local customs around tipping and language.
-Let’s get you ready for an incredible journey in Norway!
+Let’s get you ready for an incredible journey to Norway!

 What Clothes to Bring for Your Norway Trip

-Tipping Etiquette in Norway
+Currency and Tipping Etiquette in Norway

 Language Tips for Norway